Narezzurri/OpenVPN-Config-Checker/README.md

 - `/n count`

-	Customize the number of ping(s) per file,default is $ \infin $,that is,stop until you close the window.
+	Customize the number of ping(s) per file,default is $\infty$,that is,stop until you close the window.

 In addition, you can drag the target config file onto `checker.exe` to start the programme by default settings.